ml-opensource/Playbook/migration-guide.md

 	    - Properly setup blobs for token expired, connection error, unknown error
     - and more *(read documentation of frameworks)*
     - *(optional)* Refactor code to newer standards along the way (small changes)
-10. Fix as many (ideally all) warnings in the project, so that it's clean and updated
+10. Fix as many (ideally all) warnings in the project, so that it's clean and updated.
-11. *(optional)* If using HockeySDK, add `NSPhotoLibraryUsageDescription` to the `Info.plist`
+11. *(optional)* If using HockeySDK, add `NSPhotoLibraryUsageDescription` to the `Info.plist`.
-12. Add or udpate README
+12. Add or udpate README.
     - Change Swift / Xcode versions
     - Small project description
     - Things to watch out for
     - Add test users if necessary
+13. *(optional)* Implement CI, if applicable.
+14. After you're done open a pull request to `develop` branch.
+	- Make sure that CI / other checks pass and someone does code-review
+	- After it gets merged, delete the feature branch
+	- If this is a framework, also open a PR to `master`
+	  (don't do this on projects if not ready for release)
+15. Enjoy life and pat yourself on the back for succeeding at this. 🎉

 ### Swift 3 → Swift 4